A Pastoral Letter to the Members

 Dear fellow redeemed,

-• Sanitizing wipes will be placed in each pew for families and individuals to wipe down their areas after use.
+• Sanitizing wipes are in each pew for families and individuals to wipe down their areas after use.

-• I will continue to sanitize my hands immediately before distributing Communion, as I have been doing.
-And we will continue to soak the purificator in Everclear to cleanse the rim of the Chalice.
+• I sanitize my hands immediately before distributing Communion, and soak the purificator in Everclear to cleanse the rim of the Chalice.

 • Though not required, people may feel free to wear masks during the Service.